rainerpue/practitioner_website/README.md

 __Why is this so special?__ Because not many similar websites for alternative healing and all the existing websites are full of text and content, not very attractive
 ————> strategy

+During my research in planning and designing the website, I asked a few questions to some friends who could be potential clients and also the practitioner himself.
+From those questions and my own research of other websites and practice, came the user stories below.
+Before the user stories, I wanted to add here a few questions asked and their answers.

+1. What does the User expect?
+	* I expect a professional looking and easy to navigate website with easy to read  information and easy to find contact details.
+2. How a website should look credible and trustworthy?
+	* This is very important.
+In my opinion websites for alternative medicine often look very dodgy, bad colours, font, very bad layout, not easy to read at all.
+It does not create trust.
+It creates the feeling that the person might not be credible at all.
+3. What do you expect?
+	* A website design that is ‘on brand’ with the practice.
+Use modern design, clean layout.
+It should look a bit more like a spa website and less like a car repair website
+4. How should it look valuable enough for me to stay?
+	* Easy to navigate tabs, good info on how to get in touch, clear prices, testimonials from existing clients, a nice bio/about page.
+No advertisements
+5. When you go to a particular site, where do you go first?
+	* Depends on why I visited the page, but in many cases to the ‘About’ tab to find out more about the person behind the product/brand

-## User Stories:
+## User Stories and Features:

+During the scope plane and while establishing the user stories for each page and making wireframes, the following features were decided.

+This helped me to plan ahead and also to work through specific sprints to implement one feature at a time, answering one user story at a time...

 __For the Home page__
-1. As a user, when I land on a website, I am expecting a title with a logo or a photo, so I know where I am
+1. As a user, when I land on a website, I am expecting a title with a logo or a photo, so I know where I am:
-	> logo with Rainer’s name and two practices which will be repeated on each page
+	> logo with Rainer’s name which will be repeated on each page and as expected on modern website, which can take me back to Home page
-2. As a general website user, when I go to any website, I usually expect a navigation bar to be at the top of the page where a few menus are available to find out more
+2. As a general website user, when I go to any website, I usually expect a navigation bar to be at the top of the page with few menus items to navigate easily to other pages:
 	> * navbar with different menu items which stay fixed on top of the page when scrolling down the page and which will appear on each page
+	> * to give space, navbar will be replaced by a __burger menu__ on smaller screen and toggle down the navbar vertically
+	> * to give space again, logo will disappear when scrolling down the page
 	> * navbar should be a band of unified color with menu items on it
-3. As someone closed to nature, I expect a full image with green shades or flowers when I arrive on the website, so I know this is related to me
+3. As someone closed to nature, I expect a full image showing nature when I arrive on the website, so I know this is related to me:
-	> a full screen picture for home page
+	> a full background image for home page
-4. As a person looking to heal or live better, I expect to see a question related to me and my state, which can be a call for action to know more
+4. As a person looking to heal or live better, I expect to see a question related to me and my state, which can be a call for action to know more:
 	> question overlaying on full screen image
-5. As a potential client, when I arrive on this website, I expect to see testimonials from other clients who already had therapy sessions or lessons with this practitioner
+5. As a potential client, when I arrive on this website, I expect to see testimonials from other clients who already had therapy sessions or lessons with this practitioner:
-	> band of one testimonial at a time with a carousel (white background #fafafa with black font) with a link to About Me to know more about practitioner
+	> band of one testimonial at a time with a __carousel__
-6. As generally unaware of alternative therapies, when I land on this website, I expect to have a quick intro about what is the website about
+6. As generally unaware of alternative therapies, when I land on this website, I expect to have a quick intro about what is the website about:
 	> brief intro about Qigong and Amatsu with link to full pages (call to action) below the testimonials
-7. As someone interested by Qigong and want to find more, I want to find a quick link to get more information in the navbar
+7. As someone interested by Qigong and want to find more, I want to find a quick link to get more information in the navbar:
 	> a direct navlink in the navbar about Qigong to bring to another page
-8. As someone looking to receive Amatsu therapy session, I want to find a quick link to get more information and book a session in the navbar
+8. As someone looking to receive Amatsu therapy session, I want to find a quick link to get more information and book a session in the navbar:
 	> a direct navlink in the navbar about Amatsu to open another page
-9. As a usual website user, I expect a contact call for action button so I can go further and reach out to the practitioner
+9. As a usual website user, I expect a contact call for action button so I can go further and reach out to the practitioner:
-	> Contact Me button at the right side of the navbar and with a special color to attract attention
+	> Contact Me button at the right side of the navbar
-10. As a usual website user, when I visit any website, I expect a footer with social media links to have more way to reach out to practitioner
+10. As a usual website user, when I visit any website, I expect a footer with social media links to have more way to reach out to practitioner:
 	> one small band of footer with social media links
-11. As an interested user and potential follower of those practices, when I finish exploring this website, I expect to have links which can easily found at the bottom of the page in the footer so can expand my knowledge by visiting other related websites
-	> 2 or 3 different links to other websites

 __About Me Page__
 1. As a potential client, when I visit a website about a practitioner:
- * I want to know more about the person and the qualifications so I know if I can relate and rely on him and his skills.
+ * I want to know more about the person and the qualifications so I know if I can relate and rely on him and his skills:
-    > About me page accessible from the navlink and the button on testimonial.
+    > About me page accessible from the navlink
+	> a nice photo of the practitioner

- * I want to find out more about his life, his journey to the two practices he is passionate about.
+ * I want to find out more about his life, his journey to the two practices he is passionate about:

-    > The page includes a timeline of Rainer’s life
+    > The page includes a __timeline__ of Rainer’s life

     > a brief intro about his background, his other skills and how it is all related by a common passion